 The most joyous part is, of course, the arrival of kittens.
 The first signs of a kitten’s arrival are the appearance of a small, clear amniotic sac, this often signifies the final stages of labor.

-If you notice excessive bleeding, prolonged straining without a kitten being born, or if your cat appears to be in severe pain, seek immediate veterinary assistance.
-Having a reliable emergency veterinary service like the Veterinary Emergency Group (VEG) can make a significant difference in such scenarios.
+While most cats can handle labor and delivery without assistance, complications can occur.
+If you notice excessive bleeding, prolonged straining without a kitten being born, or if your cat appears to be in severe pain, seek immediate veterinary assistance at VEG.

-Contact VEG if Your Cat in Labor
+Contact VEG Emergency Vet Clinic 24 Hours if Cat in Labor

 At VEG, our primary concern is always the wellbeing of your pet.
 Understanding the signs of labor can be a decisive factor in ensuring a successful delivery.
 We are here 24/7 to support you and your pet in any emergency situation.